ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/notes-feature.md

 </script>
 ```

 We need a way to select the type of tea that we have.
 Add a select for this.
-In addition to the usual upding of the component references (not shown, but be sure to do it, also applies to the other additions we need to make), you will also need to map the teas from the state so we can use them to populate the select.
+In addition to the usual upding of the component references (not shown), you will also need to map the teas from the state so we can use them to populate the select.

 First we should create a test to make sure we do the binding correctly.
 Update `tests/unit/components/AppTastingNoteEditor.spec.ts`